 And during these 2 years of being a chef running a healthy food focused restaurant, I dived deeply into researching about the relationship between food and health, reading all the medical research literature and all the food and health books I can get my hands on.

-Initially, it was out of simple necessity & a sense of responsibility, because if I am to advocate healthy eating, I better get the science right, the science of healthy eating, healthy food.
+Initially, it was out of simple necessity & a sense of responsibility, because if I were to advocate healthy eating, I better get the science right, the science of healthy eating, healthy food.

 Then subsequently this became a passionate pursuit of knowledge, the pursuit of the essential life skill knowledge of the relationship between food and health, wellness & illness.
 I was particularly interested in the role of food in maintaining wellness and it's role in helping us regain wellness if we do lose it, as we all inevitably would as we age.
 I was reading ( books, research papers, online medical resources), watching videos, thinking, talking food & health every waking minutes I had.
 I would be reading, watching or thinking about food & health the first thing I wake, the last thing before I sleep, even whilst driving, cooking, bathing or walking.